How to Apply for an ID Card in Washington

 Once DOL processes your application for a standard state issued identification card, you will receive a temporary document until your permanent card is mailed to you within seven to 10 days.
 DOL asks applicants to allow two to three weeks to process their request and issue an enhanced ID document.

 The procedure of getting a state ID in Washington cannot be finalized unless you submit payment for the applicable fees.
-The DMV ID card price for a standard credential is set at $54.
-You can purchase an enhanced WA ID card at a price of $78.
 Fees are subject to change without notice.
 Driver licensing offices generally accept cash, checks or credit/debit cards as forms of payment.
 An additional vendor fee may apply when arranging in-office credit or debit card payments.
-Since both types of DMV ID cards are valid for six years, you will need to initiate a renewal procedure in due time.
+Since both types of DMV ID cards are valid for six years, you will need to initiate an ID card renewal procedure in due time.
 A replacement card may be issued in case you have lost your credential or it has been stolen.